From sleep org*sms to lots of farts, this post lists 35 Early and Weird Pregnancy Symptoms!

 I couldn’t get enough of it.

-During my whole pregnancy, I made so many strawberry glasses of milk and milkshakes I couldn’t get enough.
+I made so many strawberry glasses of milk and milkshakes during my whole pregnancy that I couldn’t get enough.

 I have never had it before or since, and I attribute that my daughter came out a redhead due to the mountains of Strawberry Nesquik I consumed throughout my pregnancy!